The Lamb of God

 The Lamb of God | 60”x 40” | Oil on Canvas

 In early 2018, just weeks apart, I came into contact with two men who had the looks that might work as the model I desired for this painting.
 Each agreed to come to my studio for photo shoots.
-After the two shoots several months went by as I regularly reviewed their images and sought the options of others.
+After the two shoots several months went by as I regularly reviewed their images and sought the opinions of others.
 Each was moving in their own way, but I just could not bring myself to pick one.
 Finally in December I got the idea to combine these men into one image, to use one man’s hair and the other man’s face.
 I would also find images of Jewish men on line as reference to draw alterations so he would look more Jewish.
 This seemed right, so I went to work on a Thursday afternoon, by the following Wednesday the painting was complete.

 Although the painting time was astonishingly fast, just 6 days, several times (to control emotions) I had to mentally force myself to ignore my peripheral awareness of the completed eyes and focus strictly on applying paint to the canvas.